jazzzmannn/crystal_plasticity/README.md

 ## Introduction

-The following repository is maintained by Janzen Choi as part of his PhD candidature, supervised by Jay Kruzic, Ondrej Muránksy, Luiz Borterlan Neto, and Mark Messner.
+The following repository is maintained by Janzen Choi as part of his PhD candidature, supervised by Jay Kruzic, Ondrej Muránksy, and Mark Messner.
 The document contains code for the development and parameter optimisation of a microstructure-informed crystal plasticity model for the prediction of elevated-temperature creep.

 ### Generating an RVE in Neper